Eboreg/slida/README.md

 Some nice (?) features:

-* It will try to optimize the screen area usage by tiling multiple images horizontally, because why waste all that precious real estate on thick black bars?
+* By default, it will try to optimize the screen area usage by tiling multiple images horizontally, because why waste all that precious real estate on thick black bars?
 (Example below)
-* A bunch of cool transitions.
+* A bunch of cool transitions

 ![Screenshot_20250628_092430](https://github.com/user-attachments/assets/81663353-2cca-43a1-9162-649b42b47c8c)